ecbc0/note-math/readme.md

 Instead of downloading the file, you can directly view the [HTML version](https://ecbc0.github.io/)

-If you are familiar with math, you can see [feature](https://ecbc0.github.io/item_en/feature_en.html)
+If you are familiar with mathematics, you can look at [feature](https://ecbc0.github.io/item_en/feature_en.html) and see what is better in this note compared to the mainstream treatment. (a long list)

 for note, I feel that git is only suitable for viewing update records.
 A large-scale synced git fork is not very meaningful because it is too troublesome to deal with the large number of conflicts that may frequently occur when merging or rebasing or cherry-pick.